JuracyAmerico/gsko2019/README.md

 ### Hands on Lab

-You will Configure your Tableau Online site to support SAML SSO.
+You will Configure your Tableau Online site to support SAML SSO using Okta as the Idp.
 We will cover basic setup, automated provisioning using SCIM and Multi-factor Authentication

 See [detailed lab instructions](saml-lab/saml-lab.md)